-Emergency services respond after pedestrian hit by train in Wellington
+Pedestrian dies after being hit by train in Wellington

-Emergency services are responding after a train hit a person in Wellington.
+A woman has died after she was hit by a train in Wellington this afternoon.

-They were called to a level crossing near the intersection of Hinau St and McLellan St in Tawa just before 1pm.
+Emergency Services were called to a level crossing near the intersection of Hinau St and McLellan St in Tawa just before 1pm.

-A police spokesperson said cordons were in place
+A police spokesperson said cordons remained in place and they were making inquiries to establish the circumstances of the death.

-A Wellington Free Ambulance spokeswoman confirmed two ambulances were called out to treat one patient, but could not provide any further details.
+Wellington Free Ambulance spokeswoman confirmed two ambulances were called out to treat one patient, but could not provide any further details.

-Fire and Emergency and police are also in attendance.
+Fire and Emergency and police have also been in attendance throughout the afternoon.

 Metlink reported train services were initially suspended between Wellington and Porirua and were now being replaced by bus due to an emergency services incident.